All posts by David Wanless

 But darling, I have nothing to wear!

-Are you interested in attending the Derwent Regency Festival, where there’ll be wonderful live music, lively dancing, interesting history, fine food, games and fun for all, over four days of diverse entertainment, but worried about what to wear?
+Are you interested in attending the Derwent Regency Festival, where there’ll be wonderful live music, spirited dancing, fascinating history, fine food, games and fun for all, over four days of diverse entertainment, but worried about what to wear?

 Fear not!
-Regency attire will be admired but is not required.
-You’re welcome in whatever you like, ‘though for the Grand Ball and the Sunday Garden Party in particular, neat evening dress would be preferable.
+Regency attire or some approximation thereof will be greatly admired but is not required.
+Some people dress in amazing period outfits, which we love, but you’re welcome to wear whatever you like, ‘though something dashing or elegant would be preferable, especially for the Grand Ball and the Sunday Assembly.

 If you do want to make an attempt at a period outfit, you can go a long way with some simple op-shop or reuse finds.